 - Anjali Kumar is researching common indications and advertised claims for probiotics to establish if these are backed by scientific evidence and meet regulatory requirements.
 She is undertaking a BMedSci honours degree.

 - Shuyi Wu is researching the history of Chinese Traditional Medicine (TCM) and the role of the Chinese government in encouraging its use.
-She is then evaluating claims made for listed TCM products promoted for menopause; in particular, the evidence base for the herbal ingredients used.
+She is then evaluating claims made for listed TCM products promoted for COVID-19 and menopause; in particular, the evidence base for the herbal ingredients used.
 She is also undertaking a BMedSci honours degree.

 - Monash University School of Public Health and Preventive Medicine (SPHPM)